noorassan/checkers/README.md

 # Checkers

-An Elixir Checkers game with an AI.
+An CMD checkers game programmed in Elixir.

 ## Installation